Mackay & Sons History starting with the original founder John Mackay

 1998 As a family owned and operated business Bob is proud to see his eldest son Ben start work in the company.

 1999 With Bobs 2nd eldest son coming of age, Robbie starts work and the business is moved to acreage property on the Warrego highway at Walloon with the foresight to store houses on the block for resale.

 2000 Now with 2 sons working in the family business the name is changed to Mackay and Sons House Removals, a proud day for the boys.

 2001 With a successful few years, Bob dreams big and purchases a property at Narangba which backed onto the Bruce Highway.
 This property will become the base for the business for the next 15+ years.
 This was the new “Depot” and the family also lived on the premises.

 2002 Bob’s youngest son Matt starts work.

 2003 As Brisbane grows the need for tunnels/ busways increase.
-The government resumes a large number of homes.
-Bob was engaged to remove all the homes for the east/west bus way tunnel in Brisbane CBD.
+The government resumes a large number of homes with Bob being the preferred removalist to remove all the homes for the east/west bus way tunnel in Brisbane CBD.
 This was a major contract moving entire streets for the Brisbane City Council.

 2005 After a life time of house removing spanning 37+ years Peter Waldock retires, stepping aside to let the boys run the show.